 In mediation, we help provide an atmosphere that is as comfortable as possible given the circumstances to negotiate with one another and to achieve compromises.
 As with all negotiations, both parties have to be willing to compromise.
 If one person is excessively rigid –it’s my way or the highway- compromise will be difficult.
 If one parent uses their children as leverage, and does not consider the harm to the children that a prolonged court battle will likely incur, mediation will likely be tougher.
 We typically find in mediation that even when parents are not amicable with one another regarding issues between them, most parents, who know their children best, will work together in mediation for the benefit of the children they love and have raised together.

-In our practice we work with patience and understanding to help clients communicate their concerns to one another about themselves or their children, so that a resolution can be achieved that can address each of their needs.
-We have much experience helping clients express themselves effectively in the here and now and as calmly as possible when there has been communication difficulties of long standing.
+In our practice, we work with patience and understanding to help clients communicate their concerns to one another about themselves or their children, so that a resolution can be achieved that can address each of their needs.
+We have much experience helping clients express themselves effectively in the here and now and as calmly as possible when there have been communication difficulties of long-standing.
 This way, they can focus on what needs to be accomplished when separating assets and when determining issues related to the children.